Articipate Project Grant Guidelines 2019

 An applicant’s success in obtaining funding depends upon the jury’s final evaluation and the funding available within the program.
 All funding is subject to the availability of funds.
 The number of applicants who receive grants is determined by several factors, including the number of requests received, the jury’s final assessment decisions and the funding budget identified in that given year.
 All results are final.
 There is no appeal of the jury’s decision regarding the merit of your activities or the recommendation of an award amount.

 Successful applicants receive a letter from the Articipate Endowment Fund declaring the award amount.
 Funds are disbursed to successful applicants as per the conditions outlined in the Terms and Conditions document.

 Applicants will receive a letter to indicate that they have not received funding.
 Applicants are encouraged to reapply at the next deadline.
 The program’s limited funds are not sufficient to fund all applications, regardless of their merit.

-Applicants are encouraged to contact the Membership and Program Coordinator with any questions they may have regarding the Articipate Project Grant guidelines or their application.
+Applicants are encouraged to contact Alex Maltby with any questions they may have regarding the Articipate Project Grant guidelines or their application.
 Staff can be contacted during

 regular office hours, 9 am to 5 pm, Monday to Friday.